ntsklab/gddns2/README.md

 - Disable log file output
 - Add run.sh

-Below this is the original readme.
+Below is the content of the original readme.

 # gddns2